 In my view, part of the cause of the present crisis is the way we handle our health and our environment.

 My contribution is that I only want to buy quality supplements and that I try as much as possible to avoid single-use plastic.

 I only use Solgar supplements myself.
 Read my reason why in my review.

-* Later addition: at present, more and more scientists value large amounts of Vitamin D.
+* Later addition: at present, more and more scientists value large amounts of Vitamin D as well.

 How do you boost your immune system?
 Please let me know in the content box down below.